-CountyCare operates five (5) HCBS Waiver Programs through the Illinois Department of Health Care and Family Services for individuals who qualify.
+CountyCare operates five HCBS

+Waiver Programs through the Illinois

+Department of Health Care and Family

+Services for individuals who qualify.

 A waiver program provides services that allow individuals to remain in their own homes or live in a community setting, instead of living in an institution or a nursing facility.
 These HCBS waiver services are available in addition to medical and behavioral health benefits.
-The five (5) HCBS Waiver Programs currently operated by CountyCare include:

 CountyCare does not determine your eligibility for HCBS services.
-Eligibility is determined by the State of Illinois through the Determination of Need (DON) assessment tool.
+Eligibility is determined by the State of Illinois through the Determination of Need (DON)assessment tool.
 Following the assessment, an overall DON score is given, which will determine your eligibility.